ageapps/k8s-storage-buckets/README.md

 [S3 Buckets]:https://aws.amazon.com/es/s3/
 [Cloud Storage]:https://cloud.google.com/storage/

-This means that we have to mount this filesistems in a "custom" way thus not being implemented natively.
+This means that we have to mount this filesystems in a "custom" way thus not being implemented natively.

 ## Distributed filesystem using Cloud Storage
 Google's [Cloud Storage] provides a object-based distributed filesystem which can be mounted into your container using Google´s [gcsfuse] [FUSE-based file system].